shortrib-labs/talos-cluster/README.md

-# vSphere kURL Node
+# vSphere kURL Cluster

-Easily create a Kubernetes node on vSphere using [kURL](https://kurl.sh) and [Terraform](https://terraform.io)
+Easily create a Kubernetes cluster on vSphere using [kURL](https://kurl.sh) and [Terraform](https://terraform.io)

 ## Goals and Audience